gbook/nidb/importing-data.md

 ||Brains & Behavior Part 2||Enrolled 2021-11-30||S1234ABC||S1234ABC4 (ET)||1 - AntiSaccade|

 ## Create Subject
 On the main menu, find the **Subjects** tab.
-A page will be displayed in which you can search for existing subjects, and a button to create a new subject.
-1) Subjects page 2) <b>Create Subject</b> button 3) Olibterate subjects: an intimidating button that only appears for NiDB admins
+A page will be displayed in which you can search for existing subjects, and a button to create a new subject

+1. **Subjects** page menu item
+2. **Create Subject** button
+3. **Olibterate subjects** button: an intimidating sounding button that only appears for NiDB admins

 <div align="center"><img src="https://user-images.githubusercontent.com/8302215/144305883-6007dc32-2284-4223-978f-975842bb0250.png" width="50%"></div>

-Fill out as much information as you can.
-Many fields are optional, but Name, Sex, DOB are required to ensure a unique subject.
+Fill out as much information as you need.
+Name, Sex, DOB are required to ensure a unique subject.
+Most other information is optional.
+While fields for contact information are available, be mindful and consider whether you really need to fill those out.
+Chances are that contact information for research participants is already stored in a more temporary location and does not need to exist for as long as the imaging data does.
 <div align="center"><img src="https://user-images.githubusercontent.com/8302215/144306665-afec15f7-bd67-41e3-b68c-665d3d5ea3fc.png" width="50%"></div>

 The subject will now be assigned a UID, but will not be enrolled in any projects.
 Enroll the subject in the next section.